Pegasus (spyware): United States (US)

 In January 2022, it was reported that the Federal Bureau of Investigation had secretly bought the Pegasus spyware in 2019 and had seen a demonstration of Phantom, a newer tool capable of targeting American phone numbers.
 The FBI went on to test both tools, and considered their use for domestic surveillance in the U.S., which reportedly led to discussions between the FBI and United States Department of Justice; ultimately the FBI decided against using NSO spyware.
 However, despite the 2021 decision rejecting use of NSO software, Pegasus equipment is still in the FBI's possession at a New Jersey facility.
 Responding to the reports, FBI officials played down the domestic surveillance aspect of the Pegasus testing, instead stressing counter-intelligence as their purported main goal.
 A document later obtained by The New York Times clearly showed that the agency weighed using Pegasus and Phantom in domestic law enforcement cases.

 L3Harris, a U.S. defense contractor, was in talks to acquire NSO Group, the maker of Pegasus.
 L3Harris reportedly had the backing of U.S. intelligence in undertaking the acquisition negotiations.
 After months of negotiations, the talks were scuttled after they were made known to the public by the news media in June 2022, with the U.S. government publicly rebuking the acquisition attempt.

 In March 2023, President Joe Biden signed an executive order that prohibited "operational use by the United States Government of commercial spyware that poses risks to national security or has been misused by foreign actors to enable human rights abuses around the world."

-Following allegations that Pegasus was used by foreign governments against various diplomats, dissidents, journalists, and clergy, the Biden administration went further, targeting NSO Group, specifically -- blacklisting the company from government contracts, after determining NSO Group action was "contrary to the foreign policy and national security interests of the US."
+This helped trigger a hold on a Department of Homeland Security contract with NSO competitor Paragon Solutions in late 2024, but the incoming Trump Administration reinstated the contract a year later.

+With the transition from the Biden to Trump administrations in January 2025, NSO Group began heavily investing in lobbying efforts to overturn the Commerce Department ban on their products.
+NSO hired Vogel Group lobbyists with close ties to the Trump administration, and spent over $1.8 million on Republican political campaigns in the 2024 United States elections.

+In May 2025, NSO Group was ordered by a US district court to pay $167 million in damages to WhatsApp for exploiting their messaging systems for Pegasus spyware injections.
+The order also included deletion of data collected by targeted activists and also cease targeting of the affected Whatsapp users and barred them of doing said activities again in the future.
+This amount was later adjusted to proper standard of 4 million, due to a cap on punitive damages.